EMPZsolt/my-fifth-project/README.md

 ### Content
 - The text for the Home page was taken from [BC Tree Fruit Production Guide](https://www.bctfpg.ca/pest_guide/info/101/).
 - The dataset is from [Kagle](https://www.kaggle.com/datasets/codeinstitute/cherry-leaves).
+- The CRISP-DM model introduction is from [Data Science Process Alliance](https://www.datascience-pm.com/crisp-dm-2/).

 ### Media
 - The header image in the Readme has been sourced from [Adobe Stock](https://stock.adobe.com/search?k=%22cherry+leaf%22&asset_id=497344868).
+- The CRISP-DM model image is from [Wikipedia](https://en.wikipedia.org/wiki/Cross-industry_standard_process_for_data_mining).

 ### Code
 - The layout I used for this project is provided by [CodeInstitute](https://github.com/Code-Institute-Solutions/milestone-project-mildew-detection-in-cherry-leaves).